 The PS5 is the next games console from Sony.
 Following the phenomenal success of the PS4, which has now sold over 100 million units, the PS5 is aiming to be newer, bigger and better than any of its predecessors.

-In March, Sony finally confirmed the PS5 specs and some of its core features in a (admittedly rather dry) presentation.
-Nevertheless, it gave us a more complete picture of what to expect from the PS5 console.
+Both will offer the same power inside, though.
+We learnt all about the PS5 specs and some of its core features in an (admittedly rather dry) presentation back in March.
+It gave us a more complete picture of what to expect from the PS5 console.
 We’d recommend you check our pals at Digital Foundry for a deep dive into the PS5 specs.
 They’ll do a much more comprehensive job than we can here.

 What we can do, though, is break down a few of the key features that will define the PS5.
 Perhaps the console’s standout introduction is its hard drive: an SSD that will give the hardware much faster load times and make long loading screens a thing of the past.
 It was the one feature that the majority of developers requested on when discussion next-gen hardware – and that was heard loud and clear.